adbeyer23/The-Gross-Decline/README.md

 My data came from scraping 5500 pages of movie data, with Scrapy, from BoxOfficeMojo.com, and adding in user rating and critic data from OMDB API.

+Check out my blog for a write-up of this project: [blog](https://adbeyer23.github.io/Predicting-Week-2-Box-Office-Performance/
+)